hey there, welcome to my blog!

 Hi!
 I’m so glad to see you here!
-I’m Pinyu, and I’m living the exciting life as an American high school student.
-Okay, while my life as a high school student may not be the most exciting career, I hope to become a biomedical scientist in the future, which is a research scientist who helps treat diseases using biology.
+I’m Pinyu, and I’m a college student studying Computational Biology at Stanford University.
+I hope to become a biomedical scientist in the future, which is a research scientist who helps treat diseases using biology.

 You may be wondering, why biomedical science, and why did you start a blog about it?
 When I was a kid, I used to pretend I was a puppy princess who was also a doctor.
 While I’ve outgrown my puppy princess phase, medicine is still something that I’m extremely passionate about.
 To me, medicine is like a puzzle, and I enjoy solving the pieces of the puzzle to figure out a diagnosis, and of course, being able to say “I told you so!” to my mom after the doctor confirms my diagnosis is an added bonus.
 In the future, I want to be in the forefront of developing novel drugs and treatments, since I believe that curing diseases and saving people’s lives through science is one of the greatest ways to change the world.